bitcointranscripts/bitcointranscripts/wasabi-research-club/checking-bitcoin-balances-privately.md

 And I understand that a lot better.
 It's like a lot easier for me.
 So it's funny, you should you guys are real crypto people.
-If you guys are just sitting around thinking about Pedersen commitments and homo.
+If you guys are just sitting around thinking about Pedersen commitments and homomorphisms.
 I promise homomorphic encryption is is it's also is in some ways much easier to understand.

 **Lucas Ontivero:** 01:39:32